peilicat/HW_github/README.md

-# DirectionalData_1
+# DirectionalData
+This is practice for Directional Data Class.
+The .Rmd file is created by Rstudio.
-This is a practice for Directional Data Class.
-I try different methods to produce some tables, but they looks ugly and I am not sure how to control them.
+I try different methods to produce some tables, but they looks ugly in .html file and I am not sure how to control them.
+The .html which made from .Rmd is too big to display in github.